 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the current asset allocation percentage and by adding expected price inflation.
-Best estimates of arithmetic real rates of return for the 10-year period from 2021 to 2030 were based upon capital market assumptions provided by the plan's investment consultant.
-For each major asset class that is included in the pension plan's current asset allocation as of June 30, 2021, these best estimates are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Best estimates of arithmetic real rates of return for each major asset class included in the APERS target asset allocation as of June 30, 2023 are summarized in the table below: